jbreeden/wx-ruby-template/README.md

 ----------

 - Rake file for building with support for separate debug, release, and distribution configurations
-- An eclipse project file configured to build with the supplied rake file
 - A bare-bones wxFormBuilder project w/ pre-generated app.xrc (containing a single blank wxFrame)
 - A bare-bones MainFrame class
 - A bare-bones App class that initializes ruby, releases the GVL & launches the main frame